 One of the key aspects of creating a successful landscape design for your home involves understanding how your family uses your outdoor space.
 When your closest family members include dogs, designing a backyard landscape that works for both you and your furry companions is key.
-Here are the best dog-friendly backyard ideas for your landscape.
+Here are the 11 best dog-friendly landscaping tips for your backyard.

 - Getting the Big Dogscaping Picture

 - FAQ: Backyard Ideas for a Dog-Friendly Landscape

 Landscaping and more at the click of a button

 Thinking like a dog is the first step in creating a dog-friendly environment.
 There are inherent qualities in many breeds that you cannot change.
 Terriers like to dig, sporting breeds like to sprint, and most dogs want to guard and patrol their territory.
 Here are the top 11 tips to landscape with your dog in mind:

 Begin by considering how you would secure the area, given your dogs’ sizes and activity levels.
 By installing a fence in your yard, you can provide a secure place for your pets to play outside.
 Chain link, vinyl, and wood are the least expensive fence options.